 - the station tilting to one side or another

 - the station not going up at all

 What usually causes these problems?
 Will a console with more lifting capacity fix it?

 It sounds reasonable, but this is not all true.
-All of the lifting columns in the market today have a “duty cycle.”
+All of the lift columns on the market today have a “duty cycle.”
 The duty cycle is defined by how long it can move up and down for a certain amount of time with a certain amount of weight.
-Once it reaches the preprogrammed limit, it will stop itself and wait until it cools down.
+Once it reaches the pre-programmed limit, it will stop itself until it cools down.
 This prevents people from riding up and down on it just for fun.
 This also prevents mechanical problems from occurring.